loayalsaid1/alx-low_level_programming/0x0C-more_malloc_free/README.md

 1-string_nconcat.c: concatinate the first n bytes from a string into the other one 1-string_nconcat.c: concatinate the first n bytes from a string into the other one

+2-calloc.c: simulation for calloc()
+2-calloc.c: simulation for calloc()